BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_1_Setting_Up_Libwally.md

 ...
 $ sudo make install
 ```
-This course will only use `libsodium` for one small (but crucial!) bit of entropy generation.
+We're not going to show how to use `libsodium` here, because this course will only use `libsodium` for one small (but crucial!) bit of entropy generation, but watch for it in the next section.

 ## Summary: Setting Up Libwally

-By installing the Libwally includes and libraries, you can use it to access a number of cryptographic and library functions, which can complement your RPC and ZMG libraries.
+By installing the Libwally (and Libsodium) includes and libraries, you access a number of cryptographic and library functions, which can complement your RPC and ZMG libraries.

 So what does it do exactly?
-That's what the next sections detail.
+That's what the rest of this chapter is about.

 ## What's Next?